ksmin23/my-adk-python-samples/RAG/rag-with-alloydb/README.md

 ### 3. Run the Agent

+You can run the agent using either the command-line interface or a web-based interface.

+#### Using the Command-Line Interface (CLI)

-Run the agent using the ADK CLI.
+Run the agent in your terminal using the `adk run` command.

 ```bash
 adk run rag_with_alloydb